M-Media-Group/Vue3-SPA-starter-template/README.md

 Assumptions:
 - The backend is powered by Laravel Fortify and Sanctum
+- The user object is the one that can make payments (some apps may need to do this on the teams instead)
+  - Using Stripe as the payment provider
+-

 Potential tweaks to do:
 - Assumes Fortify and Sanctum are being used in backend